 Cleamons signed with New York as a free agent on Oct.
 10, 1977, with the Knicks sending future Hall of Famer Walt Frazier to the Cavs as compensation.
 He played a two-and-a-half seasons (180 games) with the Knicks, averaging 6.5 points for the 1977-78 squad that included Phil Jackson and earned a Playoff berth under Head Coach Willis Reed.
 On Oct.
 18, 1979 at Detroit - the fourth game of the season - he earned an additional honor by becoming the first Knick in history to record a three-point field goal in regular season play.

 “I got the honor of playing in New York, and the team that we had - and I’ll tell anyone to this day - was one of the most talented teams in the League, in 1977-78,” he remembers.
 “It was a good team, but we didn’t win.
 I have very good memories of that team, but they aren’t quite what I’d like them to be because we didn’t live up to the billing.”

-A member of the Ohio Basketball Hall of Fame’s Class of 2008, Cleamons and his wife Cheryl reside in Manhattan Beach with their two daughters, Imani and Rose.
+Born on Sep.
+13, 1949 in Lincolnton, NC, Jim averaged 18.5 ppg over three seasons at Ohio State, earning a degree in education.
+A member of the Ohio Basketball Hall of Fame’s Class of 2008, Cleamons and his wife Cheryl are proud parents of daughters Imani and Rose.